-The table below analyses financial instruments carried at fair value, by valuation method.
+The Group has financial instruments carried at fair value.
 The different levels have been defined as follows:

 - Quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1). - Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices) (Level 2). - Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs) (Level 3).